 Section Description Blueprint The associated plan or blueprint will be included in the location information.
 Including a plan or blueprint adds contexts and site situation when visualizing the other plots and information included in the KMZ file.
 Survey Route Location information includes the routes followed during a site survey scan performed at that location.
 Access Point Position Location information includes the position of the access points detected in that location.
 When clicking on each one of the access points, you will be able to visualize AP information including MAC address, latitude or longitude.
-RF Spectrum Wi-Fi devices can transmit on two different frequency bands, 2.4 GHz and 5GHz, depending on the 802.11 communication standard they use.
-Within these bands, Access Points transmit on a certain subset of frequencies.
-Depending on its configuration and the revision of the 802.11 standard they use, APs can operate with 20, 40, 80 and 160 MHz channels.

-Section Description This section shows any transmission on the 2.4GHz and 5GHz bands, either produced by a Wi-Fi device or not.
-NOTE: This option is only available for site surveys which have been performed using a compatible spectrum analyzer.
 Wi-Fi Quality A Wi-Fi quality assessment allows the user to visualize actual wireless infrastructure status, providing an overview of the network status based on quality parameters.
-This section includes a chart for each one of the quality parameters: report by clicking on the gear icon next to the desired section.
-The two profiles that include the following controls are used by default: RSSI Coverage Simultaneous RSSI Coverage Channel Overlapping Co-Channel Interference Latency Bandwidth Packet Loss AccessPoint Roaming Passive Survey This section includes the following plots resulting from processing the collected data without interacting with the wireless medium: You can configure plot parameters such as colors and ranges by clicking on the gear icon next to each section.
-RSSI Access Point Coverage Channel Coverage Data Rate Cell Density Number of Access Points Retry Rate Channel Overlapping Signal-to-Noise Ratio (SNR) Detailed Grid Active Survey This section includes the following plots resulting from processing the collected measurement values while actively interacting with the wireless medium:
+This section includes a chart for each one of the quality parameters: You can configure as many profiles as you want to include in the report by clicking on the gear icon next to the desired section.
+The two profiles that include the following controls are used by default: RSSI Coverage Simultaneous RSSI Coverage Channel Overlapping Co-Channel Interference Latency Bandwidth Packet Loss Passive Survey AccessPoint Roaming This section includes the following plots resulting from processing the collected data without interacting with the wireless medium: You can configure plot parameters such as colors and ranges by clicking on the gear icon next to each section.
+RSSI Access Point Coverage Channel Coverage Data Rate Cell Density

+Section Description Number of Access Points Retry Rate Channel Overlapping Signal-to-Noise Ratio (SNR) Detailed Grid Active Survey This section includes the following plots resulting from processing the collected measurement values while actively interacting with the wireless medium: You can configure plot parameters such as colors and ranges by clicking on the gear icon next to each section.
+Bandwidth Latency Packet Loss Access Point Roaming